Railway Mutton Curry Recipe

 Railway mutton curry served in a bowl.

 While growing up, I lived in a town where my maternal grandparents also lived.
-We used to meet them very often, and I remember spending hours sitting next to my Nana Ji, hearing stories of India’s independence.
+We used to meet them very often, and I remember spending hours sitting next to my Nana Ji, listening to stories about India’s independence.

 My Nana Ji was a scholar and had a room full of books from every genre.
 Food was not left behind.
 In one of those books, I came across the recipe for this railway mutton curry.
-I was quite young then and hadn’t started to cook independently, but the dish remained in my head.
+I was quite young then and hadn’t yet started cooking independently, but the dish stayed with me.

 Years later, I visited their house and brought back the book with me to try out this recipe.
-It was written very vaguely but I used it as a base and adapted it to make my own version.
-It tasted delicious and also justified the thought behind the recipe.
+It was written very vaguely, but I used it as a base and adapted it to make my own version.
+It tasted delicious and also justified the recipe’s intent.
 So here it is.
 Do try and let me know how you liked it.

 About Railway Mutton Curry

 Railway Mutton Curry, as the name suggests, originated from the Indian Railways.
-Served in the first-class coaches of Indian Railways during pre-independence or British Raj times, this mutton curry is a mellowed-down version of the spicy North Indian style Mutton Curry.
+Served in the first-class coaches of Indian Railways during the pre-independence or British Raj era, this mutton curry is a mellowed-down version of the spicy North Indian-style mutton curry.

-The spice level was toned down using coconut milk to suit the palate of the sahibs traveling in the first-class compartments of Indian railways.
+The spice level was toned down with coconut milk to suit the sahibs traveling in the first-class compartments of Indian railways.

-This curry is no longer served on the railways but has much history.
+This curry is no longer served on the railways, but it has a long history.
 It involves boiled mutton pieces cooked in a spicy onion-based curry, the flavors of which are mellowed down with coconut milk.

 Serve it with steamed rice or Indian breads like tandoori roti, phulka, or naan.